-GIP’s operational value creation is focused on several key areas in which GIP’s Operating Team has been successful in driving substantial improvements that have significantly enhanced both the financial performance and overall value of the portfolio companies.
+GIP’s operational value creation is focused on several key areas in which GIP’s Business Improvement Team has been successful in driving substantial improvements that have significantly enhanced both the financial performance and overall value of the portfolio companies.
 One of our key objectives is to embed improvements in portfolio companies that will endure long after our ownership ends.
 This is accomplished through the training and development of people throughout the organization.
 By focusing on the application of best practice operations and processes, we seek to build sustainable management processes.

 - Customer Service

 - Cash Management

 These operations specialists use tools and best practices, such as: